DnA-FX/DnA-FX.github.io/projects/glitchcraft/index.md

 # {% include icon.html icon="fa-solid fa-wave-square" %}GlitchCraft

 {% capture text %}
-**GlitchCraft** is the sub-project where our digital sound lab meets precision design.
-Born from the same minds behind [**DRAT**](/projects/drat), **GlitchCraft** dives deep into the world of glitched-out distortion, unstable delays, and otherworldly textures — effects that embrace the unexpected and push boundaries.
+**GlitchCraft** is our digital playground, where code and creativity collide.
+Born from the same passion that fuels [**DRAT**](/projects/drat), **GlitchCraft** delves into the fascinating world of digital sound manipulation, exploring glitched-out distortion, unstable delays, and otherworldly textures - effects that embrace sonic accidents and push the boundaries of what's expected.

-This isn’t clean.
-This isn’t sterile.
+Forget pristine and predictable.
-This is corrupted code, rewired reality, and tonal mutation in pedal form.
+This is about embracing digital artifacts, rewriting sonic rules, and exploring tonal mutations in pedal form.
 {% endcapture %}

 {% include feature.html